rcsc-group/BioReactor/README.md

 If you use this code for research or teaching, please cite Basilisk and include a reference to this repository.

 - GitHub Repo: https://github.com/yourusername/bioreactor-basilisk
-- Author: Minki Kim, Dan M. Harris, Radu Cimpeneau
+- Authors: Minki Kim, Dan M. Harris, Radu Cimpeanu
 - License: MIT License

 ---